 How can non-engineers ace the CAT Exam?

 With over 2.3 Lakh candidates appearing for CAT every year, they are bound to attract students from different academic backgrounds.
-While almost 40% candidates from non-engineering background attempt the exam, the higher percentage of engineering graduates cracking CAT every year has constantly fed the myth of CAT being an exam for engineers.
+While almost 40% of the candidates from non-engineering backgrounds attempt the exam, the higher percentage of engineering graduates cracking CAT every year has constantly fed the myth of CAT being an exam for engineers.
 However, IIMs have repeatedly emphasized that the exam is not solely designed for engineers.

 For any CAT aspirant, it is vital that candidates first analyze their level before they commence their preparation.
 Know your strengths and weakness to ensure you divide up your time proportionately.
 It is important to understand that achieving a high score is not the only task; one needs to clear the sectional cut-offs as well.